 Related topic covered on other pages include:

-Georgia does not have a prevailing wage law that governs wage rates on government projects or service contracts.
+Georgia labor laws do not have a prevailing wage law that governs wage rates on government projects or service contracts.

-Under certain circumstances, employers in Georgia may be required to pay residents wage rates established by federal prevailing wage rates and rules.
+Under Georgia labor laws, Georgia employers may be required to pay residents wage rates established by federal prevailing wage rates and rules.
 The prevailing wage rates may be different from the federal and state’s standard minimum wage rates.

 Employees may be eligible for prevailing wages if they work on government or government-funded construction projects or perform certain government services.
 See the Davis-Bacon and Related Acts, McNamara-O’Hara Service Contract Act (SCA), and Walsh-Healey Public Contracts Act (PCA) for more information about prevailing wages.